Education, studying, youth mobility and research

 I am a British citizen.
 Can I study at an Austrian university?

 Yes.
-From 30 March 2019, university applicants from the UK (United Kingdom) must fulfil the subject-specific admission requirements as well as have a general university entrance qualification.
+From the date of the UK's withdrawal from the EU, university applicants from the UK must fulfill the subject-specific admission requirements as well as have a general university entrance qualification.
 In addition, applicants must provide proof that they are entitled to immediate admission to university in the country that issued the university entrance qualification certificate.
 Proof of a university place is not required.
 If the intended course of study in Austria is not established in the country in which the certificate was issued, the applicant must meet the course-specific admission requirements of the course of study most closely related to the intended course of study in Austria in terms of content, existing in the country that issued the certificate.

 I am a British citizen and am studying at an Austrian university.
 Will I now pay higher tuition fees than before?

 Yes.
-From 30 March 2019, UK students will be subject to the regulations for third-country nationals with respect to tuition fees at universities and teacher training colleges (726.72 euro per semester).
+From the date of the UK's withdrawal from the EU, UK students will be subject to the regulations for third-country nationals with respect to tuition fees at universities and teacher training colleges (726.72 euro per semester).
 There will be no change for school pupils due to the principle of free education at state schools.

 Will I now lose my education grant (education allowance or student grant) as a British citizen in Austria?